krishbin/mediClare/README.md

 Apart from that, some text pairs were also obtained with the help of LLMs as follows:

-- Some medical descriptions from MEDLANE were given to an LLM for text simplification, which was one of our techniques for data augmentation.
+- Some medical descriptions from MEDLANE were given to an LLM for text simplification.
 - Some unclean text pairs from the above mentioned data sources were given to an LLM to construct clean text pairs.
 - We also instructed an LLM to generate text pairs like the ones we have obtained from the above mentioned procedures.
+We used this technique as a form of data augmentation.

 ## 2. Medical Report Simplifier